 Down Alternative A loose-fill insulation that behaves like down when dry, and is more comfortable than down when wet.

 Water Resistant – Made of hydrophobic fibers.
 It ensures that users are dry and comfortable with less weight.

 Thinsulate insulation works by trapping oxygen molecules inside and outside using special microfibers.
 The more air a substance holds in a particular space, the better it protects your body from the cold air outside.

-Since the fibers of Thinsulate insulation are finer than the material in the majority of other insulations made of natural or synthetic materials, they hold more air in less space, making Thinsulate insulation more efficient at insulating.
+Since the fibers of Thinsulate leather jacket insulation are finer than the material in the majority of other insulations made of natural or synthetic materials, they hold more air in less space, making Thinsulate insulation more efficient at insulating.